websecurify/node-vortex/README.md

 	vortex -vv 		# enables debug level logging vortex -vvv -c 	# enables silly level logging with colorization

 Vortext supports different providers to manage your virtual machines/nodes.
-Out of the box you have support for VirtualBox (not implemented) and Amazon (fully implemented).
+Out of the box you have support for VirtualBox and Amazon.
 VirtualBox is the default provider.
-Here is an example how to select a provider:
+Here is an example how to select a different provider:

 	vortex --provider=Amazon boot 	# boots nodes into amazon ec2